 Analyzing Relative Resilience

-Resilience of reef sites is analyzed to determine how resilient each of the sites are relative to other sites in the area.
+Relative resilience is evaluated to determine how resilient each site is compared to other sites in the area.
 Managers may want to analyze relative resilience to compare resilience among sites considered for protection or to monitor changes in resilience over time.
-The ‘relative resilience score’ can be calculated to give us this information.
+The relative resilience score is calculated to give us this information.

-There are number of recently developed tools to support managers in analyzing relative resilience – a opens in a new windowguidance documentopens PDF file , a opens in a new windowtutorialopens PDF file for analyzing resilience assessment data and an accompanying excel file that walks users through the analysis.
-Guidance is also available to consider opens in a new windowcurrent and future exposure to climate-related and connectivity dataopens PDF file in resilience assessments.
-Additional resources including examples of resilience assessments can be found in the Resources below.
+There are number of recently developed tools to support managers in analyzing relative resilience such as a guidance document, a tutorial for analyzing resilience assessment data, and an Excel file that walks users through the analysis.